New York appeals judge rejects Donald Trump’s request to delay his April 15 hush money trial

 A state appeals court rejected Trump’s claims, and the trial started as scheduled Oct.
 2.

-During the civil trial, Trump sued Engoron again, this time over a gag order he’d issued after Trump smeared the judge’s principal law clerk in a social media post.
-The gag order barred parties in the case — and, later, their lawyers as well — from commenting publicly on court staffers, though not on the judge himself.

-A sole appeals judge lifted the gag order, but a four-judge appellate panel ultimately restored it two weeks later.
-The panel said Trump’s lawyers should have followed a normal appeals process instead of suing the judge.
-Trump’s attorneys said they had been trying to move quickly.

 Engoron, who decided that case without a jury, ruled that Trump, his company and key executives defrauded bankers and insurers by overstating his wealth in documents used to get loans and coverage.
-Trump denied any wrongdoing and is appealing the finding and over $454 million in penalties and interest.
+Trump denied any wrongdoing and is appealing the finding and staggering penalty.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.